isc-projects/isc-dnssec-guide/src/getting-started_software-requirements.rst

 BIND Version
 ------------

-The configuration examples given in this document require BIND version 9.16.0 or newer (although many should work with all versions of BIND later than 9.9).
+Most configuration examples given in this document require BIND version 9.16.0 or newer (although many should work with all versions of BIND later than 9.9).
 To check the version of ``named`` you have installed, use the ``-v`` switch as shown below: